Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

+# Become a member of the Hog community
+You are very welcome to become an active developer of Hog!

+Get in contact with one of us (E.g. [Francesco Gonnella](mailto:francesco.gonnella@cern.ch), such that we can have a quick feedback of your background and your expertise.

 # Developing for Hog

-If you want to contribute to Hog please follow these instructions:
+As a Hog developer, if you want to contribute to Hog please follow these instructions:

 1. go to [Hog on gitlab](https://gitlab.cern.ch/hog/Hog)
 2. check in the issues list that your improvements/features are not already under development.